Skip to main content

 Findings and Maturity Levels

-Learn how findings influence subcategory maturity scores and how Hyver calculates their impact.
+Learn how findings influence subcategory maturity scores and how Cye Exposure Management Platform calculates their impact.

 Overview

-In Hyver, findings linked to NIST subcategories contribute directly to maturity scoring.
+In the Cye Exposure Management Platform, findings linked to NIST subcategories directly contribute to maturity scoring.
 This article explains how severity, status, and type of finding affect the calculated maturity level — and what happens when findings are fixed, reopened, or updated.

 How Findings Affect Maturity Scores